agoerre/CIP_FS25_209/00_README.md

     - 03-8_Finalized_Dataset: This is the finalized dataset which was used for the Analysis.

 **04 Analysis of Dataset:**
-    - 04_RQ1_Spatial-Distribution: This is the code and analysis of the first ResearchQuestion regarding the spatial Distribution.
+    - 04_RQ1_Spatial-Distribution: This is the code and analysis of the first Research Question regarding the spatial Distribution.
-    - 04_RQ2_Occurence-Frequency: This is the code and analysis of the second ResearchQuestion regarding the highest frequency of occurence of the crystal types.
+    - 04_RQ2_Occurence-Frequency: This is the code and analysis of the second Research Question regarding the highest frequency of occurence of the crystal types.
-    - 04_RQ3-1_Statistical-Correlation: This is the code and analysis of the third ResearchQuestion regarding the statistical correlation between crystal occurences and elevation levels.
+    - 04_RQ3-1_Statistical-Correlation: This is the code and analysis of the third Research Question regarding the statistical correlation between crystal occurences and elevation levels.
-        - 04_RQ3-2_Visualization-Scatterplots:
+        - 04_RQ3-2_Visualization-Scatterplots: 2x2 Visualization of Scatterplots for all 4 combinations of 'Minerals' and 'Altitude' and their categories.
-        - 04_RQ3-3_Visualization-Boxplots:
+        - 04_RQ3-3_Visualization-Boxplots: 2x1 Visualization of Boxplots for the 'Altitude' and 'Altitude Category' with the 'Mineral Category'.
-        - 04_RQ3-4_Viszualization-Histogram:
+        - 04_RQ3-4_Viszualization-Histogram: 1x1 Visualization with a Histogram on the 'Mineral Category' by 'Altitude Category'.

 **05 Documentation:**
     - 05-1_CIP02_209_Feasability-Study: This is the submitted Feasability Study for the Project.